Grod30/Grod30/README.md

 **Autonomy.
 Resilience.
 Ethics.
 Self-learning.**

-> _"Decades of patient investment for a moment of divine clarity." — Huawei_
+> _"Decades of patient investment for a moment of divine clarity." — Unknown

 I hope this profile makes you excited to work together, whether on a job or a passion project.